-Rails is a great tool for prototyping and building web-products.
+Rails is a great tool for prototyping and building web-applications.
 Break into the world of web-development or simply expand your existing web-dev toolbox.

-It's not crammed into a couple of days so you've got time to absorb and try out what you've learnt.
+The course is comprised of 2 evening clases and 2 workshops.
+It's not crammed into a weekend so you've got time to absorb and try out what you've learnt.

 Class sizes are limited to guarantee some one on one time.

 By the end of the course you'll have built a simple web-application.

 Some 1 on 1 catch up time is offered on request.

 Although a little helps, you don't need to be familiar with Ruby.

 How Rails applications are structured to serve web content.